feelerx/qc_simulator/README.md

 # qc_simulator

-Implemented the simple simulator using 3 approaches.
+Implemented the simple simulator using 3 approaches in C.

 Every approach should be run differently.